rarimo/rarimo-core/x/rarimocore/README.md

 - Check operation status (should be `INITIALIZED`)
 - Save vote

-### CreateIdentityDefaultTransferOperation/CreateIdentityStateTransferOperation/CreateIdentityGISTTransferOperation/CreateWorldCoinIdentityTransferOperation

-**CreateIdentityDefaultTransferOperation** - used by `oraclemanager` module to create identity transfer operations

-Definition:
-`CreateIdentityDefaultTransferOperation(ctx sdk.Context, creator string, transfer *types.IdentityDefaultTransfer) error`

-Flow:

-- Get source network from `tokenmanager` module.
-Check that bridge transfers are acceptable for that network.
-- Create operation entry and check that operation does not exist.
-- Only not approved operation can be replaced.
-If operation already exists and need to be replaced then we have to clear all existing votes.

 ### CreateFeeTokenManagementOperation

 **CreateFeeTokenManagementOperation** - used by `tokenmanager` module to create fee management operation after proposal